Lake-effect snow showers for the end of the week with colder air in place

 TOMORROW:

 Winds stay breezy on Friday which ushers in more lake-effect showers and they will generally be in the form of snow showers due to temperatures trending colder for the end of the week.
-Accumulation across all of the Twin Tiers generally stays light but northwestern Steuben county could see upwards of 1-2 inches, especially in higher elevations.
+Accumulation across all of the area generally stays light.

 THIS WEEKEND: